-College grads, if you are fortunate enough to have found your dream job, or any job at the moment, there are a few things you need to know in today’s competitive market.
+College grads, if you are fortunate enough to have found your dream job, or any job at the moment,there are a few things you need to know in today’s competitive market.
 Do your best to be the kind of employee a boss would hate to lose.
-Follow these steps to make yourself indispensable because your job and reputation depend on it.
+Follow these steps on how to be a good employee to make yourself indispensable because your job and reputation depend on it.

 - Be on time.
 This simple action is basic, but powerful.
 When you arrive a few minutes early to give yourself time to get a cup of coffee and settle in, you show dedication and motivation.
 When you regularly arrive 10 minutes late, immediately walk into the office kitchen and make yourself a bowl of oatmeal, pour yourself a cup of coffee and sit down to put on your makeup, you are sending the wrong message to those who are deciding whether or not you are an asset to the team.
 Even if you regularly make up the time by taking a shorter lunch break (which most people don’t), or work later in the evening, no one is watching you do it and the message you have already sent is that you are not respectful of company policy.
 Arrive 10 minutes early, continue with your morning ritual of breakfast and makeup, and be ready to work when the clock strikes 8:00 a.m.